-Ronald Benita (he/him)
+Ronald Benita (he/it)

 Text: Paul Hofman

-Foto: Remon van den Kommer
+Photo: Remon van den Kommer

 Video: Paradox Productions

-Ronald (19) was overwhelmed when he heard that he had been chosen as the winner of the Youth Pride Ambassador 2022 competition.
-He is eager to get started.
-The Rotterdam native is extremely happy to have become an ambassador.
-I had to let it sink in for a while because it was quite big news.
-Especially pride prevailed.
-At the same time I realised that I am really ready for this coming Pride period.
+Ronald (19) was overwhelmed when he heard he was named the winner of the Youth Pride Ambassador 2022 election.
+He is eager to get started. ' The Rotterdam native is extremely happy to have become an ambassador.
+'I had to let it sink in for a while because it was quite big news.'
+Most of all, pride prevailed.
+'At the same time, I realised that I am really ready for this upcoming Pride period.'

 Difference

-The idea of becoming a Youth Ambassador was born a few years ago, says young Ronald, who is studying at the Rotterdam Theatre School.
-Last year, I had serious doubts about whether I should apply.
-Unfortunately, I didn’t do it then, because I didn’t feel I was ready for it yet.
-A while ago I saw a plea on the instagram account of Youth Pride.
-I have to say that I had my doubts about signing up this year as well.
-In the end, I signed up by sending in a video.
-He has struggled with himself and his homosexuality.
-I hope that with my knowledge and experience I can now help others to make this struggle smaller.
+The idea of wanting to become a youth ambassador arose a few years ago, says young Ronald, who is studying at the Rotterdam School of Theatre.
+'Last year, I had huge doubts whether I would apply then.
+Unfortunately, I didn't do it then because I felt I wasn't ready for this yet.
+A while ago, I saw an appeal via Youth Pride's instagram account.
+I must say that I had my doubts about signing up this year too.
+In the end, I did sign up by submitting a video.'
+He has been struggling with himself and his homosexuality.
+'I hope that with my knowledge and experience I can now help others make this struggle smaller.'
 As an ambassador, he can make that difference.

-Pride is about more
+Pride is more

-I think it would be good to hand out flyers and put up posters in schools during Pride.
-I would like to make it clear that Pride is not just a party.
-According to Ronald it is much more.
-Of course the annual Pride is a lot of fun, but there is also such an important meaning behind it.
-And that is what I would like to explain to young people, so that they know better what Pride is all about.
+'I think it would be good to also hand out flyers and put up posters at schools during Pride.
+'I would like to make it clear that Pride is not just a party.'
+According to Ronald, it is much more.
+'Of course the annual Pride is super fun and enjoyable, but there is also such an important meaning behind it.
+And I would like to explain that so that young people know better what Pride means.'

-As an ambassador, I would also like to dedicate myself to queer people of colour.
-I used to look for myself.
-I couldn’t find that anywhere.
-That’s why I now want to be an example for the younger me and others.
-I want to see more black queer representation on social media, in newspapers and magazines and of course at the annual Pride.
+'As an ambassador, I would also like to engage with queer people of colour.
+Because I used to be looking for myself.
+I couldn't find that anywhere.
+So now I would like to be an example for the younger me and others.
+I want to see more black queer representation on social media, in newspapers and magazines and, of course, at the annual Pride.

 Queer city

 As a Rotterdam native, Benita feels at home in Amsterdam, he says with a laugh.
-It feels good.
-I like Amsterdam very much and I like spending my time here.
-As a queer person, I have always felt safe here so far.
+'It feels right.
+I really like Amsterdam and enjoy spending my time here.
+As a queer person, I have always felt safe there so far.
 Amsterdam is really a queer city.
 I am always excited when I go to Amsterdam.
-I want to get to know the city even better.
-He still remembers the first Pride he experienced.
-That was three years ago.
-On the day of the Pride I immediately came out of the closet.
-Proudly: ‘I took a picture of myself standing in front of a sign that said “Welcome to Pride Amsterdam”.
-I posted it immediately and then put my phone away.
-I got a lot of positive reactions.
+I want to get to know the city even better.'
+He can still clearly remember the first Pride he experienced.
+'That was three years ago.
+On the day of the Pride, I came out of the closet right away.'
+Proudly: 'At the time, I had taken a photo where I was standing in front of a sign saying 'Welcome to Pride Amsterdam'.
+I posted that immediately and then put my phone away.
+I got a lot of positive reactions.'

 Seventeen